How do funder and publisher data policy compare?

 - The Research Data Alliance Data Policy Standardisation and Implementation Interest Group Journal Data Policy Framework

 - The Center for Open Science Transparency and Openness Promotion (TOP) Guidelines

 - The FAIRsharing.org co-curated database of standards, policies and databases

 - The FORCE11.org/NIH BioCADDIE Data Citation Roadmap for Scientific Publishers

-This website will include a dashboard which will show progress on the SHARE-LINK-CITE goals.
+We launched a dashboard which shows progress on the SHARE-LINK-CITE goals.